GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 If you find the given rates acceptable and are willing to buy the yen currencies at a specific amount of dollars, the transaction will be completed.
 Otherwise, you may choose to seek another exchanger offering lower rates.

-In <strong>online forex trading</strong>, everything is done electronically through a <strong>broker's platform</strong> called the Electronic Communication Network (ECN).
+In <strong>online forex trading</strong>, everything is done electronically through a <strong>forex broker platform</strong> called the Electronic Communication Network (ECN).
 The transaction between you as the broker's client and the broker as your dealer is called Over The Counter (OTC).

 ### Forex Trading Defined
 * The forex trading facilitates the exchange of currencies worldwide.